 I was walking down 10th avenue in the Pearl district, just north of downtown Portland, Oregon when my nose went into high alert.

 The compelling aroma of melted chocolate, toasted walnuts, and vanilla pulled me down the block, through a nondescript doorway, and then down a flight of stairs to, BEHOLD, a tiny French bakery tucked into the basement of a building.
+(Update 2019: Retail shop is now a flight up from the basement bakery.)
 The sign said, Nuvrei.

 There, just behind the itsy-bitsy counter was a rack of over-sized, just-baked, crackle-surfaced, bittersweet chocolate cookies.
 The friendly young baker said they were called Flourless Chocolate Cookies.